Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

+Results from Section \ref{subsec_sim_sv} and Section \ref{subsec_sim_out} have shown ABCO to perform comparably well in comparison to competing methods in settings of changes in mean with outliers or stochastic volatility.
+One additionally advantage of ABCO is the flexible framework which allow it to detect higher-order changes and flag outliers.
+For this set of simulations, we will showcase both of these abilities of ABCO by simulating data with changes in linear trend and significant outliers.

-For changes in linear trend, data are generated with a length of 100 with a change point randomly selected in the middle 20\% of the data.
-Linear "meet-up" model is utilized to generate the data, meaning the segments are set to be continuous (end of segment 1 is the same as start of segment 2).
+Series are generated with a length of 300 with a changepoint randomly selected in the middle 20\% of the data.
+The linear `meet-up' model is utilized to generate the data, meaning the segments are set to be continuous (end of segment 1 becomes the start of segment 2).
 The start and end of segment 1 as well as end of segment two are uniformly randomly generated between -100 and 100.
-The segments are set to have a minimum slope difference of 1.5 to ensure identifiability.
-Three types of outlier settings are generated: small (5-10 std. dev. away from the true mean), large (25-30 std. dev. away from the true mean) and mixed (5-30 std. dev. away from the true mean).
+The segments are set to have a minimum slope difference of 1.5 to ensure separability.
+Three types of outlier settings are generated: small (5-10 std.\ dev.\ away from the true mean), large (25-30 std.\ dev.\ away from the true mean) and mixed (5-30 std.\ dev.\ away from the true mean).
 We generate N = 100 series for each outlier setting, with 5-10 outliers randomly generated for each segment.
-Since only the ABCO algorithm can effectively deal with linear trends in presence of outliers, we ran the ABCO algorithm in each of the three settings and reported the results terms of both change point detection accuracy and outlier detection accuracy.
+Since none of the other competing methods work well for linear trends, we ran ABCO in each of the three settings and reported the results terms of both changepoint detection accuracy and outlier detection accuracy.